jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Spider-UK (MC)
 Set: Webheads
 **Spider-Verse**
-A British Spider-Man from another Universe, Spider-UK is a new Main Character
+A British Spider-Man from another Universe, Spider-UK is a new Main Character with the **Spider-Verse** keyword. **Spider-Verse** means two things:

 # Squirrel Girl
 Set: Legacy